Grovre/condump/README.md

 # condump
 Dumps the latest console logs from your latest.log file in logs folder to your designated GitHub repo by using the owner's OAuth token and the GitHub API.

-Here's a video of it in use:
+Here's a video of it in use (1.0): https://youtu.be/vCH9S-FcMaQ
-https://youtu.be/vCH9S-FcMaQ

 The plugin is open source as are pretty much all of my other plugins, it's also on GitHub as you're reading